 Problems Found among the Screen Printing Machine Users

-5 secrets below may be helpful for your screen printing process.
+Five secrets below may be helpful for your screen printing process.

-Garments that You Should Use in Screen Printing For white ink
+Garments that You Should Use in Screen Printing For White Ink

 Using White or Black Ink According to Density and Pigment

-Adjust the Screen to Screen Printing Machine
+Adjust the Screen-to-Screen Printing Machine

-Using off contact tab to print properly
+Using the off-contact tab to print properly

 Managing the Printing Stroke

-The Printing stroke means moving the squeegee along the screen printing screen.
-Printing Stroke is the pull to force the ink through the screen mesh.
-Print stroke controls the speed and release, pressure and angles of the squeegee.
-A screen printer should pull the squeegee at a very low angle for the print stroke through the screen mesh.
-A new printer should give a strong focus on pressure and must not take the squeegee against the mesh.
-Printers should stand on the press, give pressure down and the squeegee should be moved back.
-While you printing, you must have the idea about the speed of the squeegee and it mustn’t be too slow to release properly.
+A screen printer should pull the squeegee at a low angle for the print stroke through the screen mesh.
+A new printer should focus intensely on pressure and must not press the squeegee against the mesh.
+Printers should stand on the press, apply pressure, and then move the squeegee back.
+While printing, you must know the speed of the squeegee, and it mustn’t be too slow to release appropriately.

 Read More Related Articles: